9.7 Non-Retaliation

 Retaliation may occur even where there is no finding of a policy or other violation.

-Complaints of retaliation are addressed through MIT’s complaint resolution processes, depending on the nature of the retaliation (e.g., a grade dispute).
+Complaints of retaliation under this subsection are addressed through MIT's complaint resolution processes, depending on the nature of the retaliation (e.g., a grade dispute).
 Where a formal investigation of a complaint of retaliation is done and no specific internal process exists, the investigation includes notification of the allegation, an opportunity to meet with the investigator, and an opportunity to review a draft report.
 (For more detail, see the bulleted process steps in Section 9.8.4.2, which are usually followed.)
 A finding of retaliation may lead to disciplinary action, up to and including termination of employment, suspension or expulsion from the Institute, or severing any other relationship with MIT.

 MIT encourages reporting of any perceived retaliation to a supervisor, to the Committee on Discipline for student misconduct, or to one of the offices listed in this Reporting Options page.
 Individuals who prefer to report anonymously may do so through the Campus-based hotline or the Lincoln Laboratory hotline.
 Workplace concerns about retaliation or harassment may also be directed to the Institute Discrimination and Harassment Response office (for concerns that involve a protected status such as sex or race) or to the Human Resources office (for concerns not involving a protected status).
 See Section 9.8 Complaint Resolution.